Haggs Bank Bunkhouse and Camping, Haggs Bank Bunkhouse, Nentsbury, Alston, Cumbria, CA9 3LH

 Walks:Long Distance Walks

 This accommodation is near mountains, is available to individuals, is a Green Business Award Winner and has a pub within walking distance.
-It is on the or near to the Settle to Carlisle railway, the IHUK signage page, the Hostels with Camping map, the Isaac's Tea Trail, the Pennine Way, the C2C Cycle Route and the North Pennines.
+It is on the Re-opening for Summer 2020 page, the Settle to Carlisle railway, the IHUK signage page, the Hostels with Camping map, the Isaac's Tea Trail, the C2C Cycle Route, the Pennine Way and the North Pennines.